Information Design and Full Implementation in Nonatomic Games: Potential Games and Full Implementation

-When for every state, the cost function of each resource is increasing, the potential is convex.
-If the set of actions is the set of single resources ($\actions=\{\{\edge\}, \edge\in\edges\}$) and the cost functions are strictly increasing, the potential is strictly convex.
+When the cost function of each resource is increasing for every state, the potential is concave.
+In \emph{singleton congestion games} each action uses a single resource, \ie $\actions=\{\{\edge\}, \edge\in\edges\}$.
+In this class of games, if the cost functions are strictly increasing, the potential is strictly concave.

+The following lemma shows that, unlike what happens in games with a finite set of players \citep[see][]{MonSha:GEB1996}, not all potential games are congestion games.